kamathpavank/Machine-Learning-Projects/README.md

   2.Slary Prediction model
    - Predicts the salary of an employee based on experience
    - It is based on Simple Linear Regression

+  3.Profit pediction model
+   - Predicts the profit of a startup based on R&D spend,Administration and marketing
+   - It is based on Multiple Linear Regression

 ->Classification Based Projects